 - Hoppers in minecarts to collect and transport slimeballs

-All methods yield similar results in a Minecraft slime farm.
+All of these methods yield similar results.
 You have to choose the one based on your resources and requirements.

 Now that the structure is ready, it’s time to see your slime farm in action.
-Here’s how the slime farm will work in Minecraft:
+Here’s how the slime farm will work: